 For Smart Thermostat Troubleshooting

-Smart thermostats have a significant advantage of providing error codes in case of an issue.
+Smart thermostats have a significant advantage in providing error codes for cooling issues.

 The following error codes require service: